laspleendeparis/how-to-fix-society/README.md

 ## Alternative working titles
 - The MVP approach to life, the universe, and everything (What is the minimum amount of effort required to achieve a goal?)
+  Or, for the lore-builders, What is the minimum amount of effort required to achieve singularity?